Mehran1383/Chat_Application/README.md

 # Desktop chat application
----
+> Prepared for Advanced programming course in Isfahan university of technology
-## Details of implementation design
+## Details of client/server implementation
 ### Communication with Server
 The application uses provided APIs to send requests to the server and receive appropriate responses to be used in the messenger.